 Sample and Map from a Single Convex Potential: Generation using Conjugate Moment Measures

-A common approach to generative modeling is to split model-fitting into two blocks: define first how to sample noise (e.g. Gaussian) and choose next what to do with it (e.g. using a single map or flows).
+The canonical approach in generative modeling is to split model fitting into two blocks: define first how to sample noise (e.g. Gaussian) and choose next what to do with it (e.g. using a single map or flows).
 We explore in this work an alternative route that ties sampling and mapping.
-We find inspiration in moment measures, a result that states that for any measure supported on a compact convex set of , there exists a unique convex potential such that .
+We find inspiration in moment measures, a result that states that for any measure , there exists a unique convex potential such that .
 While this does seem to tie effectively sampling (from log-concave distribution ) and action (pushing particles through ), we observe on simple examples (e.g., Gaussians or 1D distributions) that this choice is ill-suited for practical tasks.
-We study an alternative factorization, where is factorized as , where is the convex conjugate of .
+We study an alternative factorization, where is factorized as , where is the convex conjugate of a convex potential .
 We call this approach conjugate moment measures, and show far more intuitive results on these examples.
 Because is the Monge map between the log-concave distribution and , we rely on optimal transport solvers to propose an algorithm to recover from samples of , and parameterize as an input-convex neural network.
+We also address the common sampling scenario in which the density of is known only up to a normalizing constant, and propose an algorithm to learn in this setting.